Klüber Lubrication Offers Highly Refined Mineral Oil And Heat Transfer Fluid For The Textile Industry

-LONDONDERRY, NH — August 24, 2017 — Klϋber Lubrication, a worldwide manufacturer of specialty lubricants, introduces Klüberfluid HT 1 US Series, a highly refined mineral oil and heat transfer fluid for the textile industry that is highly resistant to thermal degradation and cracking.
+LONDONDERRY, N.H. — August 24, 2017 — Klϋber Lubrication, a worldwide manufacturer of specialty lubricants, has introduced Klüberfluid HT 1 US Series, a highly refined mineral oil and heat transfer fluid for the textile industry that is highly resistant to thermal degradation and cracking.

 Klüberfluid HT 1 US Series is formulated for use in indirect closed heating units.
 It can be used in both closed or open heating and cooling systems, and is easily pumpable at operating and starting temperatures.